 Intervention in Python:

-• Zero rewrite cost.
-1166 tests, rule engine, violation handlers, KI doc management all preserved.
+• Zero rewrite cost: all 1166 tests, the rule engine, violation handlers, and KI document management are preserved.

-• pytest’s parametrize and fixture ecosystem. pytest’s @pytest.mark.parametrize supports stacking multiple decorators for Cartesian products, and fixtures support dependency injection with automatic teardown.
+• Then there’s the pytest parametrize and fixture ecosystem. pytest’s @pytest.mark.parametrize supports stacking decorators to generate Cartesian products, while fixtures provide dependency injection with automatic teardown.
 Vitest’s it.each only handles single-level parameterization with no equivalent to pytest’s fixture system.
-For 13 violation types tested in combination, parametrize makes the test code significantly more compact.
+For 13 violation types tested in combination, @pytest.mark.parametrize makes the test code significantly more compact.

-• One development environment, one dependency management system.
+• One development environment and one dependency management system cover the whole toolchain.

 This is a tradeoff between one-time and ongoing cost.
 Rewriting 1166 tests is a large one-time cost.
 Cross-language communication is an ongoing but manageable cost.
 The Bridge only triggers at checkpoints, once per interaction cycle.